 *Note: NOT for the Arctic/Antarctic Circles.. you’re definitely going to need some specialist stuff for those destinations!

-What is the Right Type of Bag For You?
+The Travel Packing List Guide to the Right Type of Bag

 - Rolling Luggage – Traditional, the stuff your family holidays were made of.
 A wheeled suitcase is not the enemy that hard core travelers tend to make out.
 If you are traveling in a western country/countries where the roads are paved and the buildings have elevators, a wheeled bag is perfectly adequate for your travels.
 Just don’t buy one that’s too big or you’ll end up packing more than you need!